trowski/fiber-rfc/rfc.md

 #### Fiber Stacks

 Each fiber is allocated a separate C stack and VM stack.
-The stack is allocated using `mmap` if available, meaning physical memory is used only on demand (if it needs to be allocated to a stack value) on most platforms.
+The C stack is allocated using `mmap` if available, meaning physical memory is used only on demand (if it needs to be allocated to a stack value) on most platforms.
 Each fiber stack is allocated 1M maximum of memory by default, settable with a ini setting `fiber.stack_size`.
 Note that this memory is used for the C stack and is not related to the memory available to PHP code.
 VM stacks for each fiber are allocated in a similar way to generators and use a similar amount of memory and CPU.

 ## FAQ